enonic/react4xp-build-constants/README.md

   - `BUILD_R4X = "<rootDir>/build/resources/main/react4xp"`: _full path_ to target folder into which both the React4xp core code and all (both shared and entry) React components will be built.
 Derived from `BUILD_MAIN + R4X_TARGETSUBDIR`

   - `EXTERNALS = { "react": "React", "react-dom": "ReactDOM", "react-dom/server": "ReactDOMServer" }`: externals (non-React4xp, non-vendors) libraries needed to be runtime-available by these names, to both client and react serverside-rendering.

+...and finally, names for 5 different files.
+These files summarize the dynamic output from different React4xp built steps, allowing the runtime to handle dependencies with unpredictable names:

+  - `NASHORNPOLYFILLS_FILENAME = "nashornPolyfills.js"`,

+  - `CLIENT_CHUNKS_FILENAME = "chunks.client.json"`,

+  - `EXTERNALS_CHUNKS_FILENAME = "chunks.externals.json"`,

+  - `COMPONENT_CHUNKS_FILENAME = "chunks.json"`,

+  - `ENTRIES_FILENAME = "entries.json"`

-`overrides` can also contain these attributes, which won't change output but adjust behavior when running:
+Two other parameters that can be set in the `overrides` object - won't change output but adjust behavior when running:

   - `verbose`: Some logging when true